Who can apply for Science of Gardening?

 For many potential students, the cost of university study is a significant barrier; and those who haven't studied for some time appreciate the opportunity to develop confidence in their ability to succeed at university without the pressure of tuition fees.
 In addition, we believe that the development of skills in these units is critical to community advancement and social cohesion – and these concessions are part of meeting our university's broad community obligation.

-What do I need to do to enrol and what support is available?
+What do I need to do to enrol?

-Students must enrol in the Diploma of Sustainable Living to take advantage of the opportunities offered by this unit.
+Students must apply for the Diploma of Sustainable Living to enrol in the Science of Gardening unit.

 We hope that you will be encouraged by the quality and flexibility of Science of Gardening, and the academic support available, to continue with further study and complete the Diploma of Sustainable Living.
 We are aware of the need to manage work-life balance, and we offer flexible learning plans that can help tailor a program to suit individual circumstances.
 We work closely with our students to support their progression through these learning opportunities.